WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.13.1 ###
+* New: Add `list_podcasts` shortcode (thanks @macbookandrew!)
 * New: Support for OceanWP theme
-* New: Add `list_podcasts` shortcode (thanks @macbookandrew!)
+* Fix: Archive page slug not applying
+* Fix: Feed showing PHP notice in some rare cases
+* Fix: Taxonomy list/images ignoring arguments
 * Fix: Wrappers do not get overriden
-* Fix: Feed showing PHP notice in some rare cases
-* Fix: Archive page slug not applying

 ### 2.13.0 ###
 * New: Add a simpler way of overriding sermon render